ava-labs/teleporter/README.md

     - These examples can be adapted to send messages between any two subnets, or between the C-Chain and any subnet by changing the RPC URLs.
     - Use these as a starting point to build and interact with your own cross-chain applications on top of Teleporter!

-- The script `./scripts/local/run_stop.sh` should be used to gracefully shut down the containers, preserving the local network state between runs.
+- The script `./scripts/local/run_stop.sh` should be used to gracefully shut down the containers.
 This script is called automatically at the end of `./scripts/local/run.sh`, but can be called at any time from a separate terminal to pause the network.
   - `./scripts/local/run_stop.sh` usage is as follows:
   ```
-  ./run_stop.sh             # stop the running containers and preserve the network for subsequent runs
-  ./run_stop.sh -c          # stop the running containers and clean the network
+  ./run_stop.sh          # stop the running containers and clean the network
   ```

 ### Additional notes